grnarayanan/polling-bot/README.md

 server to solve that need in a simple and efficient manner.
 Use cases could include deciding with friends on a place to eat, what video game should be played, when to schedule a party, etc.

 The bot supports starting a poll and adding options for choices by the users.
-It will then keep track of responses made to the poll, allow users to change their response, and surface the winner of the poll when called upon.
+It will then keep track of responses made to the poll, and surface the winner of the poll when called upon.

 ## Details